 Overall Difficulty: 4 out of 10

 Like almost every other enemy in the game, Hinoxes have different difficulties based on their color.
 Reds are the easiest, though still a danger to Link early game.
-Blues are the middle, so they aren’t crazy hard but still can pose a challenge.
+Blues are in the middle, so they aren’t crazy hard but still can pose a challenge.
 Lastly, black Hinoxes are the highest difficulty and can take a while to defeat due to increased health and damage output.

 Despite their difficulty differences, they all have the same attacks, such as grabbing trees out of the ground and throwing them at you.
 They also try to butt-slam you just like the Stalnoxes do, but they obviously don’t break apart.